sjbennett123/gloryforthefist/content/rules/_index.md

 Level Contact :
  Level Elixer :
  Level Gas :
- Duration: Indefinate
+ Duration: Indefinite
 ```

 The victim of this poison will be enslaved to the person administering the poison and will obey absolutely any and all commands given by the person to whom they are enslaved, and will even commit suicide.
 Otherwise, it is has the same effects as a Charm spell.
 Enslavement can only be cured by a specific antidote.
 This effect is also removed if the character resurrects.
 This effect is stronger than Calm, Calm Animal, Charm, Charm Animal, Shun, shun animal, Control Undead, or Fear.
 See Table 5-6 on page 64.
 Please note that additional Enslavement effects will override another

 Enslavement effect, see “Charm Effects” on page 47.